 Belgrade - Statue of Prince Mihailo Obrenovic and National Museum of Serbia in the Republic Square

-The co-operation with Serbia was further streamlined through the European Union/Council of Europe Horizontal Facility for the Western Balkans and Türkiye, a flagship instrument launched in May 2016.
-The third phase of the programme is currently under way (2023-2026), within which six actions are being implemented in Serbia.
-The initiatives are contributing to reforms in the penitentiary system, enhancing judicial practice to meet European Convention on Human Rights standards, strengthening the implementation of Council of Europe Convention on Action against Trafficking in Human Beings recommendations, and improving adherence to European standards in freedom of expression and freedom of the media.
-Accordingly, the capacity of national and local stakeholders has been enhanced to better address issues relating to anti-discrimination, while schools, local communities and relevant education institutions have been supported in fighting discrimination in education.
+Six actions are currently being implemented in Serbia as part of the European Union/Council of Europe “Horizontal Facility for the Western Balkans and Türkiye, which assists Beneficiaries with addressing the Council of Europe’s monitoring and advisory bodies’ recommendations, as well as complying with relevant European Union accession priorities.
+The initiatives are contributing to reforms in the penitentiary system, enhancing judicial practice to meet European Convention on Human Rights standards, strengthening action against trafficking in human beings, and improving adherence to European standards with regard to freedom of expression and freedom of the media.
+The capacity of national and local stakeholders is also being enhanced to better address issues relating to anti-discrimination, while ensuring quality education for all.

-Serbia also plays an active role in the regional actions of the Horizontal Facility that aim to: enhance regional co-operation in managing violent extremism in prisons, improve the quality and sustainability of justice through the Council of Europe flagship initiative based on CEPEJ methodology Dashboard – Western Balkans II, fight economic crime, promote equality and combat racism and intolerance, strengthen women’s access to justice and protect freedom of expression and freedom of the media.
+Serbia also plays an active role in the regional actions of the Horizontal Facility that aim to enhance regional co-operation in managing violent extremism in prisons, improve the quality and sustainability of justice through the Council of Europe flagship initiative based on CEPEJ methodology “Dashboard – Western Balkans IIfight economic crime, promote equality and combat racism and intolerance, strengthen women’s access to justice and protect freedom of expression and freedom of the media.

 Lastly, Serbia benefits from regional projects funded by voluntary contributions.
 The Human Rights Trust Fund financially supports the implementation of two regional projects.
-The project HELP in the Western Balkans aims to enhance the capacities and skills of legal professionals for the effective application of European standards in human rights.
-The project Human Rights and Sustainable Environment in South-East Europe intends to increase the understanding of the relationship between the protection of human rights under the European Convention on Human Rights (ECHR) and the environment among the judiciary and legal professionals to strengthen environmental protection at the domestic level.
-Thanks to Germany’s financial contribution, the Council of Europe intends to promote deliberative democracy in the region as an innovative form of citizen participation in local decision-making.
+The project “HELP in the Western Balkans” enhances the capacities and skills of legal professionals for the effective application of European standards in human rights.
+The project “Human Rights and Sustainable Environment in South-East Europe” increases the understanding of the relationship between the protection of human rights under the European Convention on Human Rights (ECHR) and the environment among the judiciary and legal professionals to strengthen environmental protection at the domestic level.
+Thanks to Germany’s financial contribution, the Council of Europe promotes deliberative democracy in the region as an innovative form of citizen participation in local decision-making.

 CONTRIBUTION TO SUSTAINABLE DEVELOPMENT GOALS

-Through the implementation of the aforementioned programmes and actions, the Council of Europe has contributed to the UN 2030 Agenda for Sustainable Development by supporting the United Nations Sustainable Development Goals (SDGs), notably SDG 3 (target 8), SDG 4 (targets 1, 5 and 7), SDG 5 (targets 1, 2, and c), SDG 8 (target 7), SDG 10 (targets 2 and 3), SDG 15 (target 7) and SDG 16 (targets 1, 2, 3, 4, 5, 6, 7, 10, a and b).
+Through the implementation of the aforementioned programmes and actions, the Council of Europe contributes to the UN 2030 Agenda for Sustainable Development by supporting the United Nations Sustainable Development Goals (SDGs), notably SDG 3 (target 8), SDG 4 (targets 1, 5 and 7), SDG 5 (targets 1, 2, and c), SDG 8 (target 7), SDG 10 (targets 2 and 3), SDG 15 (target 7) and SDG 16 (targets 1, 2, 3, 4, 5, 6, 7, 10, a and b).

 More information: Overview of the Council of Europe Contribution to the UN 2030 Agenda.